Homes Can Respect Residents’ Dignity and Prevent Sexual

 nurses and aides are randomly assigned for patient care without

-considering gender; therefore, in many nursing homes, it is
+considering the patient's sex; therefore, in many nursing homes,

-very common for male nurses and aides to perform intimate procedures
+it is very common for male nurses and aides to perform intimate

-on women.
+procedures on women.
 This was unheard of decades ago.
-This is very sad.
+This is

-Most patients and their families expect nursing homes and rehabilitation
+very sad.
+Most patients and their families expect nursing homes

-facilities to treat patients with dignity and take precautions
+and rehabilitation facilities to treat patients with dignity

 One doctor from south Florida

 was very upset to learn that his elderly mother was occasionally

 being bathed by a male aide.
 He contacted Medical Patient Modesty